Phnom-Project/projectNote-/Nextjs/readme.md

 ```
 - router/navigation: if router.push() does't work properly should check middleware.ts
 - useState: don't use state-of-setState in useEffect-dependencies[], it will cause loop problem
+### 8 middleware.ts
+- double check : if you filter all path "/" and redirect to any path, it will disable loading cache "/_next..." (function, ui, .css, .js)